 Media - Mrs. Chris Kaiser

 Welcome to Media!
-This is my twenty-eighth year at St. Vincent's and my seventh teaching media/HAL Literature.
+This is my twenty-ninth year at St. Vincent's and my eighth teaching media/HAL Literature.
 Prior to my present teaching assignment, I taught music and worked with school liturgy.
 I have a BFAE from Wayne State College and a masters in Educational Media and Technology from the University of Nebraska-Kearney.

 Students in grades K-3 visit the Reading Lab weekly.
 Grades 4-6 use the Media Center weekly.
 Grades 7 and 8 have Media one semester opposite Computers and may check out materials throughout the year.
 Preschoolers meet bi-weekly in their classroom.
 SVdP media classes focus on informational literacy (how to find and evaulate information), STEM projects, and building lifelong reading habits.